viki3d/spring-rest-api-documenting-with-openapi-3-df/README.md

 Generates UI(html) from _YAML(JSON)_ or _code_.

 * **Swagger Codegen**
-Generates _server_ and _client stubs_ from OpenAPI Specification definitions .
+Generates _server_ and _client stubs_ from OpenAPI Specification definitions.

 * **Swagger Editor**
 API editor for designing APIs with the OpenAPI Specification.